archetype-themes/plugin-theme-component/docs/Contributing.md

 ### Phase 3: Builders Folder

-Builders are there to assemble and process file contents in order to deliver a final product.
+Builders are there to assemble and process file contents to deliver a final product.
-*This does not relate in any way to the Builder Design Pattern
+\*This does not relate in any way to the Builder Design Pattern

 - Run after Factories have completed Component Model creation.
 - Transform data as necessary using external processors, such as esbuild, sass, post-css
 - Transform and merge data using internal processors, such as liquid code and locales
 - Copy files that do not need transformation to the build folder.
-- **SHOULD NOT** load data from disk that needs transformation.
+- **SHOULD NOT** load data from the disk that needs transformation.
 - **SHOULD NOT** install anything inside Themes or modify Themes in any way.

 ### Phase 4: Installers Folder